Projektreferenzen

 Wind competitiveness (RE project developer).
 The cannibalization effect threatens to make wind energy a victim of its own success.
 For a large onshore developer, we assess future factors that support wind competitiveness and provide input for a new business strategy.
 2024.

 Imbalance settlement price (Swissgrid).
 Concerned about large system imbalances, Switzerland has decided to reform its imbalance settlement price.
-We provide quantitative assessment of proposed pricing system and develop a new pricing regime.
+We provide a quantitative assessment of the proposed system and develop a new pricing regime.
 Our proposal is derived from first principles and informed by the real-world experience of other countries.
 2024.

-Support schemes (BMWK).
+Support schemes (BMWE).
 Germany needs to update its renewables support scheme for wind and solar energy to comply with EU law.
 A particular concern is to reduce dispatch distortions.
-We provide assessment and advice on a range of options ranging from incremental reforms to fixed-for-floating swaps.
+We provide assessment and advice on a range of options, from incremental reforms to fixed-for-floating swaps.
 2024.

 Grid fees (Industrial company).
 Forecast of German TSO network charges on an annual basis until 2040 based on projections of investment, cost of capital, ancillary services, electricity prices, and electricity demand.
 2024.

 Ancillary services (Battery project developer).
-Battery project eye ancillary services as sources of revenues.
-Those include upcoming markets such as reactive power and synthetic inertia.
+Battery projects eye ancillary services as sources of revenue.
+These include upcoming markets such as reactive power and synthetic inertia.
 We provided an assessment of ancillary services markets and ad-hoc input to business case development for a European battery project developer.
 2024.

 Offshore tender (RE project developer).
 Offshore wind tenders now often include non-price criteria.
 We reviewed the tender documents for a European offshore project and provided input regarding system integration.
 2024.

 REMIT (Utility).
-Lion served as an expert witness on behalf of a European utility in a REMIT-related market manipulation lawsuit concerning balancing markets.
+REMIT prohibits market manipulation and insider trading in wholesale energy markets.
+On behalf of a European utility, we prepared an expert witness report in a REMIT-related market manipulation case concerning the balancing markets.
 2024.

 Cross-border forward markets (TSOs).
 European TSOs issue long-term transmission rights.
 ACER had proposed numerous changes, including the establishment of a virtual hub.
 In this report for the German TSOs, we develop an analytical framework to assess cross-border forward markets and assess these proposals.
 2023-24.
 Report